tyehle/tyehle.github.io/index.md

 I work at 3M HIS as a data plumber in the data science lab.

-I enjoy functional programming, compilers, distributed systesm, and machine learning.
+I enjoy functional programming, compilers, distributed systems, machine learning, hardware, and control theory.

 I also sometimes play trumpet, climb, hike, bike, ski, and make [pottery](pottery).